dobesv/graphql2js/README.md

 If a target file already exists and matches the source file, this leaves the output unchanged.

+Note that if you are not currently already using `graphql-tag/loader` you may be better off using `graphql-codegen` to generate a file you can import uniformly in all environments instead of having to have different solutions for different environments (e.g. webpack vs node)

 ## Installation

 ### Yarn